 At the Milesian School in the called ‘Greek golden age’ –which I would rather call a ‘Greek fruitful age’–, Thales, Anaximenes and Anaximander relied in a sort of mystical-scientific holism where science, philosophy and spirituality were not separated.
 They conceived the Universe as a living organism moved by the Pneuma: the breath of life (Capra.
 1975).
 By the time I discover such worldview I felt myself Milesian since the circumstances which have given form to my spiritual approach over the last years fits that paradigm.
 Therefore, this belief responds to the questions (?) on who I am, where do I come from, what’s the purpose of my presence here and what is the attitude I need to assume towards the whole web of life.
 I believe in the Universe, in the Oikos and in Mother Nature as living organisms.
 Alike every creature dwelling upon this planet, humankind is not separated from them.
 We are an expression of them, we are both part of their breathing and their cognitive process.
 We all assemble a Universal Mind.

-Across the whole Gaia Education’s program, I’ve been able to address how the dominant reductionist approach of life has dimmed such ancient essential wisdom.
+Across Gaia Education, I’ve been able to address how the dominant reductionist approach of life has dimmed such ancient essential wisdom.
 Yet also how the Zeitgeist (the spirit of the time) is turning on our side: the believers of the Universe as a living system (we have not only stay believing it but working on it with commitment, knowledge, love and patient).
 Here we are keenly approaching how the collective mind and memory from The Systems View of Life is precisely driving this shift.
-That is, something that basically is a turning back to the essentials.

 According to Gaia Education (2018), this holistic worldview –which is precisely combining that ancient wisdom with modern science– is beginning to reach a new type of understanding that regards the common dualistic relationships between ‘self’ and ‘world’, ‘humanity’ and ‘nature’, as well as between ‘mind’ and ‘body’, “not as mutually exclusive but rather as a fundamentally interconnected and interdependent.”
 In addressing this taking on, Gaia Education (2018) underlines the work of Gregory Bateson, one of the prominent minds that has certainly inspired holistic science.
 He was one of the first to start the scientific conversation on the correlation between these dualistic categories.
 Bateson stated by the mid 1950’s: “The individual nexus of pathways which I call ‘me’ is no longer so precious because that nexus in only part of a larger mind.”
 (Gaia Education, 2018).
 Thereby this biologist, anthropologist and co-founder of cybernetics observed “that all the three systems of the individual, society and ecosystem were all together a part of one supreme cybernetic system, the Mind, that controls everything instead of just interacting systems.”
 (Gaia Education, 2018) I.e., A Universal Mind.